shunsuke218/MET-CS-473-project/README.md

 master is the production branch.
 Code in this branch are deployed to production (don't exist yet)

+## Development workflow

 Create your own branch when working on a feature.
-When you done, create a pull request.
+When you done, create a pull request to be merged into dev branch.

+Steve will handle the merge.

+After the code is merged into dev, you can click "Finish" in Pivotal tracker.
+Then, after the code is deployed to staging server, you can click "Deliver".

 ## Style guide